 Shayla is our digital intern.
-She is a sophomore journalism student at West Virginia University, and the Digital Media Producer of U92 College Radio.
+She is a senior journalism student at West Virginia University and the News Director of U92 College Radio.
 Shayla's interests include dinosaurs, Photoshop, and her dog Pluto.

 From the statewide road bond referendum to the Wood County fire, 2017 was an eventful year for West Virginians.
 Take a look down memory lane and see some of the important things that happened in West Virginia this year.
 Here are our most popular web stories of 2017.